Rodriguez’s big second half propels Salukis to victory over Aces

 January 14, 2017

-Thanks to some hot shooting by senior guard Mike Rodriguez, the SIU men’s basketball team defeated Drake 73-61 Saturday in Evansville.
+Thanks to some hot shooting by senior guard Mike Rodriguez, the SIU men’s basketball team defeated Evansville Aces 73-61 Saturday in Evansville.

 Rodriguez had 19 of his 20 points in the second half to give the Salukis the boost they needed to pull off the win.